mendix/docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 This deletes the environment — you will be asked to confirm this action.

-If the cluster is standalone, or the Mendix Gateway Agent is not connected for some other reason, you can still delete the environment information in the Mendix Portal.
+If the cluster is stand-alone, or the Mendix Gateway Agent is not connected for some other reason, you can still delete the environment information in the Mendix Portal.
 However, the actual environment will not be deleted and you will have to do this manually.

 If the environment cannot be deleted, you will receive a warning, but can go ahead and remove it from the Mendix Portal.